nymous/pydantic-vault/README.md

 For now Pydantic-Vault supports the following authentication method (in descending order of priority):
   - [direct token authentication][vault-auth-token]
+  - [kubernetes][vault-auth-kubernetes]
   - [approle][vault-auth-approle]

-Support is planned for Kubernetes authentication methods.
+Support is planned for GKE authentication methods.

 #### Approle